redoctopus/418-project-site/README.md

 ### Baselines

-I chose to use the built-in "chessboard" image for my baseline timings, as the code uses compiled models in its raytracing rather than taking in a standard format, and the chessboard was one of the more complex and interesting ones included.
+I chose to use the built-in "chessboard" image for my baseline timings, as the code uses models defined in C++ in its raytracing rather than taking in a standard format, and the chessboard was one of the more complex and interesting ones included.
+This particular image is 600x360 pixels, and the code uses 20 recursive calls as a default, which I kept.
 The serial code with the original serial optimizations took 0.766 seconds/frame (1.3 fps) averaged over several runs to raytrace for one frame on my machine.

 In addition to a serial baseline, I also wrote an OpenMP implementation of the raytracer parallelized across rows of the image, partially as a warm-up and partially to get a baseline for a simple parallel approach, just to get an idea of what sort of speedup I could expect.
 Timings for these baselines can be found in the Results section below.

 <img src="images/chessboard.png" class="inline">

 *The chessboard image used as a baseline, with no antialiasing.*

 ### Methods for Speedup